 You may enable additional serve ers for keeping the time accurate and for logging data.
-Time servers - for automatic ally keeping the unit's time accurate Primary NTP Server: E.g.: 'dns: pool.ntp.org' Secondary NTP Server: (Optional) Syslog servers - for receiving log data from the unit g log data from the unit ured, logs will be sent to both at the same time.
+Time servers - for automatic ally keeping the unit's time accurate Primary NTP Server: E.g.: 'dns: pool.ntp.org' Secondary NTP Server: (Optional) System servers - for receiving g log data from the unit Oyarog acrivera - for receiving ured, logs will be sent to both at the same time. -